AnndreaD/wizzypedia/README.md

 # Contribute

- we need loads of more stuff like
+ we need loads of more stuff like:
+ * Refactoring and splitting out UI components
+ * Search by name and other available params
+ * New Banner (current is not pretty and does not resize for smaller screens)
+ * More colors -> theming
+ * Wider layout on bigger screens

+ and more general stuff like:
  * Routing
  * Error handling
  * Tests
- * Refactoring and splitting out UI components
- * Serach by name and other available params

 ## Available Scripts